 Our Analysis and Test Results

 The weight of your gear is an essential consideration for backpackers.
 With a 14-ounce "essential" weight (which only includes the stove, pot, and lid), the Lite+ is on the heavy side for integrated canister stoves.
 This is especially true considering that it's only available with a 0.75-liter pot, so its weight is not an apples-to-apples comparison with the other integrated stoves we tested, most of which have 1-liter pots.
-Its small size does mean that it takes up less space in your pack than stoves with 1-liter pots.
+That said, its small size does mean that it takes up less space in your pack than stoves with 1-liter pots.

 Ease Of Use

-The piezoelectric igniter lit the stove on the first try about 50% of the time.
+The piezoelectric igniter lit the stove on the first try most of the time.
 Other times it sometimes took 6 or 7 pushes, though it did eventually light.

 The handle on the pot cozy of the Lite+ flips over the lid and hooks on the other side.
 Combined with the included cord, it makes hanging this stove really easy.
 This is the only stove in our review that comes with all the odds and ends necessary to hang it, a nice touch in a big wall or alpine setting.